 The supply risk of each mineral relating to environmental protection performance was also computed, in addition to the quality of governance indicators.
-Equations 4 and 5 were used to compute the environmental supply risks (SRE) which would account for the extracting and supplying countries' performance on sustainability issues.
+Equations 4 and 5 were used to compute the environmental supply risks (SR_E) which would account for the extracting and supplying countries' performance on sustainability issues.
 The Environmental Performance Index (EPI) was used for this indicator (Yale Center for Environmental Law & Policy, 2020).
-However, there was a high degree of correlation between the EPI and WGI datasets (0.78), and an even higher correlation between and (0.98).
+However, there was a high degree of correlation between the EPI and WGI datasets (0.78), and an even higher correlation between SR_E and SR_G (0.98).
 Thus, only the governance supply risk results were included in this study.

-The methodology used in this study modifies the supply risk equation from the EU Methodology Guidelines 2017 by including an additional component, to measure the level of mineral self-sufficiency; takes values between 0.6 and 1.0, where 0.6 indicates a high level of domestic production compared to imports, and 1.0 indicates a high level of imports compared to domestic production.
+The methodology used in this study modifies the supply risk equation from the EU Methodology Guidelines 2017 by including an additional component, ε which deflates or inflates the supply risk by a factor proportional to the mineral's self-sufficiency. ε takes values between 0.2 and 1.8, where 0.2 indicates a high level of domestic production compared to imports (high self-sufficiency), and 1.8 indicates a high level of imports compared to domestic production (low self-sufficiency).
+The adjustment factor used for each level of mineral import reliance is given in Figure 1 - the graph follows an 's-curve' shape, with an inflection point at 40%-60% import reliance, which would receive an adjustment factor of 1.0.
 This term is in addition to the computed IR value to ensure that domestic production levels are fully captured.
 Mineral-wise values and scores of self-sufficiency are given in Annex 8.